 Tell that to these folks at Primal Pastures who are successfully raising hundreds of birds out in the green – with innovative and adaptive processes that really wouldn’t be that hard for big ag to follow – if they didn’t mind loosening their grip on maximal profit to shareholders.

 What Can I Do?

 As the experts have told us – the only way to really figure out what’s happening on the farm is to go to the farm.
-You can buy at a farmer’s market – you can buy direct contact to consumer and ask questions.
-Otherwise, if you show up looking for good fresh pasture-raised product on your supermarket shelf – you’re almost certain to be disappointed day after day, week after week and month after month.
+You can buy at a farmer’s market – you can buy direct contact with consumers and ask questions.
+Otherwise, if you show up looking for a good fresh pasture-raised product on your supermarket shelf – you’re almost certain to be disappointed day after day, week after week, and month after month.

 At GTKYF Foundation Inc, we are working directly with farmers to try to solve this problem.
 We’re taking donations and we welcome helping hands – even if you just want to do it in order to get a first-hand view of what poultry production is really like.
 Don’t be a passive player in this sad drama – join us and let’s make better things happen!